 Due to the power-plant-building the gorge was closed in 1938.

 The VSF – Kaprun.
-In 1991 the VSF – Kaprun (association for the creation of special tourist facilities in Kaprun – Zell am See) decided to rebuild a way through the Sigmund Thun Klamm.
+In 1991 the VSF – Kaprun (association for the creation of special leisure facilities in Kaprun – Zell am See) decided to rebuild a way through the Sigmund Thun Klamm.
 The new path was built along to old route.

 In spring 1992 the rebuilding started with the two companies Holzbau Riedelsperger and Schlosserei Jäger.